onc-healthit/site-ui-4/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 ## E2E tests
+1. Run npm install
-1. Update cypress/config/cypress.config.dev.ts with credentials
+2. Update cypress/config/cypress.config.dev.ts with credentials- When login functionality is implemented.
+Not needed now.
-2. Run npm run test which will open cypress window -> choose E2E testing -> Choose browser to run the tests against -> choose test files to run.
+3. Run npm run test which will open cypress window -> choose E2E testing -> Choose browser to run the tests against -> choose test files to run.
 This will use dev config file.
-3. Running test through cmd, npm run test:dev.
+4. Running test through cmd, npm run test:dev.
 This will use electron headless browser to run the tests.